johan-st/go-image-server/README.md

   - middle ground?
 - Should I handle alt-texts?

+## Caching
+- after thinking and trying things out for a bit I am leennig towards using the filesystem as a cache.
+Maybe save some metadata in a datastructure of some kind.
+- misses are very disruptive since we go from ~400us processing to ~400ms.
+About a 1000 times slower.
+400ms impacts UX.
+  - I will allways know the path a certain id + parameter combo will have by naming the files according approprtly.
+  - on hits I will want to read from disk regardless so I might as well try to open the path
+  - on miss it will not be a noticeble cost

 # thoughts
 - if used as a cdn a simple rsync could keep all cahces in sync and restore cache from master or other source on boot.
 Possibly even clone cache from all peers.
 - set default return per image?
 - should be able to use aritrary folders for images (linked by cache)
+-